 A Global Network

 Joel believes that Planeterra’s philosophy and approach to community tourism is one of the most appropriate models to minimize impacts on the environment, respect local people and culture, and create economic benefits for local communities — this is why Joel works for Planeterra.
-Joel manages our South America projects and works closely with the indigenous communities in Colombia, Peru and Bolivia.
+Joel manages our South America projects and works closely with the Indigenous communities in Colombia, Peru and Bolivia.
 Joel holds a post-secondary degree in Tourism and has worked in the sustainable tourism sector since 2007.
 He has worked with a number of stakeholder groups, which include public, private and international organizations.
-A native speak of Spanish and Quechua, Joel loves to learn new languages in his free time, especially native language’s sayings and slang.
+A native speaker of Spanish and Quechua, Joel loves to learn new languages in his free time, especially native language’s sayings and slang.